yasse-ofc/.github/CRAWLER_CONTRIBUTING.md

 - How to use DevTools in any browser you like

-> This is useful to get CSS selectors, find hidden APIs, check if a page is static or dynamic, among other things.
+> This is useful to get CSS selectors, find hidden APIs, and check if a page is static or dynamic, among other things.

 - What tools do you need to get the job done